 You're looking for three patterns:

+- Content gaps.
 Prompts where competitors appear but you don't.
 This means AI has found content from them that answers the question, but nothing equivalent from you.
 These are your highest-priority content opportunities.

+- Sentiment gaps.
 Prompts where you're mentioned but with caveats or negative framing, while competitors get clean positive mentions.
 This often signals a reputation issue on UGC platforms like Reddit.

 Step 4: Audit Your Pages for AI Citability